All Episodes

 And there's a third thing.

-They are using the power of the state, and this is the best definition to fit into what is socialism.
+And this is the best definition to fit into what is socialism.

 Universal health care is a Democrat objective.

-And they are going about it piecemeal, bit by bit, small chunks at a time, sort of like putting a frog in cold water and turning the heat on, the frog doesn't know he's boiling until it's too late.
+And they are going about it piecemeal, bit by bit, small chunks at a time.

-This is this is simply and it's it's extortion.
+This is simply and it's extortion.

-Walmart's being told you buckle under and do this or else.
+Walmart's being told, you buckle under and do this or else.

 And the or else contains a whole lot of threats.

-So the state of Maryland has told Walmart, the one company with over 10,000 employees in Maryland, maybe two or three others, you're going to pay this much of your health care coverage, and if you don't pay that much to your employees, you've got to give it to us.
+So the state of Maryland has told Walmart, the one company with over 10,000 employees in Maryland, maybe two or three others, you're going to pay this much of your health care coverage.

 That is now state law, and it's going to be emulated for every size company.